Completely updated, this book features the definitive rules of engagement forpracticing the art of typography. Illustrations throughout.

 Explore the fundamentals of typography with this practical new guide.
 An instructional reader rather than historical survey, Design Elements: Typography Fundamentals uses well-founded, guiding principles to teach the language of type and how to use it capably.
 Designers are left with a solid ground on which to design with type.
 Limitless potential for meaningful and creative communication exists—this is the field guide for the journey!

-A comprehensive and practical guide for students and experienced designers alike, this carefully structured text is illustrated throughout with photographs and diagrams.
-It takes the reader through every aspect of the subject, from the components that make up a book, to understanding how books are commissioned and created, to the intricacies of grid construction and choosing a typeface.
-The role of the designer is discussed, with advice on how to interpret a design brief, and guidance on type use, images and information graphics.
-The production process is also explained, with detailed information on reproduction, printing and binding.
+'Book Design' takes the reader through every aspect of the subject, from the components that make up a book, to understanding how books are commissioned and created, to the intricacies of grid construction and choosing a typeface.

 The type that designers use can say as much to their audience as the actual words on the page.
 But until now, Web designers have had an extremely limited palette of typefaces from which to choose -- essentially, Arial (yawn), Times (yawn), and Georgia (yawwwwwn).
 Design is about overcoming the limitations of a medium, and Web design is no different.
 In this book, Jason shows Web designers how to apply the principles of fluid typography, Web-safe fonts, downloaded fonts, and type on images to create robust scalable designs without resorting to type in images or Adobe Flash.